.NET

 Great blog for SharePoint end-users

 The net is crowded with SharePoint blogs, including this one, and I have missed one thing - information for the end-users.
 I think that there is a great void in knowledge for SharePoint users out there,for example how to use SharePoint as an end-user in the most efficient way, how to do the simple stuff such as creating sites or lists etc. Today I stumbled upon “Get the ‘Point” by Suzanne Ross, which has a focus on the SharePoint end-users.
+The blog is quite new but features a two-part article series on how to set up a Team Site.
+It does not sound like rocket science to us developers, but hint you customers and/or users about this blog.

 Microsoft Office